-Every snowboarder and skier needs a good pair of snowboard or ski boots.
+All snowboarders need a good pair of snowboarding boots.
 It’s one of the determining factors between a good day on the slopes versus a bad day.

-Burton’s Boa Snowboard Boots for women and men solve that problem by creating boots that come with a Boa Coiler closure system allowing a well-adjusted fit.
+Burton’s Boa Snowboard Boots for women and men solve that problem by creating boots that come with a Boa Coiler closure system for a well-adjusted fit.

 Full Snow Overalls

-Every snowboarder or skier should own a good pair of overalls or “snow bibs.”
+Every snowboarder should own a good pair of overalls or “snow bibs.”

-Snow overalls are more preferred these days than traditional snow pants thanks to their useful features.
+Snow overalls are preferred these days over traditional snow pants thanks to their useful features.

 For starters, they’re much more comfortable than snow pants.
 Secondly, they offer a higher level of protection from outside elements while featuring plenty of pockets to hold small items.

-These Outdoor Research Arcade Belts are built with breathable and waterproof fabrics and come with proper zip ventilation when needed.
+These Outdoor Research x Arcade Belts Bib Snow Pants are built with breathable and waterproof fabrics and come with proper zip ventilation when needed.

 The fleece leggings underneath add the perfect touch to keeping things toasty on the bottom half.
-They’re nice gifts for female or male snowboarders and skiers.
+They’re nice gifts for female or male snowboarders.

 Alongside snow bibs, gloves, and boots, a winter jacket is another item at the top of the list of essential gear for ski and snowboard enthusiasts.

-And not just a winter jacket but a proper winter jacket.
+And not just a winter jacket but a proper ski jacket.

 Columbia is one of the most popular brands out there, and for good reason.
-Their Whirlibird Winter Jacket is a proper 3-in-1 protector from the cold.
+Their Whirlibird Winter Jacket is a real 3-in-1 protector from the cold.

-You can wear the shell and liner alone or combine the two depending on your needs.
+You can wear the shell and liner separately or combine the two, depending on your needs.